Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Dynamic score-driven ranking model

 Although the Fisher information is available in a closed form for the Plackett-Luce distribution, it is computationally very intensive for larger $N$ as it includes a sum over all possible permutations of $\mathcal{Y}$.

 The score has an appealing interpretation.
 In essence, it reflects the discrepancy between the items' worth parameters and the eventual ranking.
 This information can be exploited in a time-series context where the worth parameters are updated with each new observation.
-For example, consider the outcome of a match between teams $A$ and $B$.
-This is a special case of ranking with only two items and possible outcomes $(A,B)$ and $(B,A)$.
-Team $A$ is the incumbent champion with a very high worth parameter $f_A$ while team $B$ is the underdog with a low worth parameter $f_B$.
-If the match goes as expected and $A$ beats $B$, the score will be close to zero for both teams.
-If $B$ manages to beat $A$, however, the score for $B$, $\nabla_B \left( y; f \right)$, will be a large positive number while the score for $A$, $\nabla_A \left( y; f \right)$, will be negative.
-The score can therefore serve as a correction of worth parameters after an observation is realized.
+For example, consider a tournament with teams $A$, $B$, and $C$ with worth parameters $f = (2, 0, -2)'$; here, $f_i$ can be interpreted as a measure of team $i$'s strength.
+If the tournament goes as expected and the order of the players is $(A, B, C)$ -- which happens with a probability of 76.3\% -- the score is close to zero for all players: $\nabla \left[ f \middle| (A, B, C) \right] = (0.13, 0.0019, -0.14)'$.
+However, if the order is reversed (an outcome occurring with a probability of a mere 0.2\%), the score is $\nabla \left[ f \middle| (C, B, A) \right] = (-1.75, 0.76, 0.98)'$.
+For team $A$, which failed despite the high expectations, the score is negative; for those who beat $A$, the score is positive, with the largest score obtained for the unlikely winner $C$.
+The score can therefore serve as a basis for the correction of worth parameters after an observation is realised.

+Figure~\ref{fig:figScore} extends the previous example: it shows the score for $f = (c, 0, -c)'$ at different levels of $c>0$ under all six orderings.
+For large values of $c$, the score appears to converge to integer values.
+This is no coincidence: the score is bounded by integer values.
+As we show in Appendix~\ref{sec:softmax}, in the general case of $N$ items, the score always lies in $(1 - r, 1)$ for the item with rank $r=1,\ldots,N-1$ and in $(1-N, 0)$ for the item with rank $N$.